The Food and Meat Co-op Family

 Cassie is originally from SE Idaho and has lived in Utah since 2001.
 She homeschools her 6 kids and when she isn't co-opping and homeschooling, she takes care of her family and home.
 Cassie is the blogger behind The Thrifty Couple - TheThriftyCouple.com and co-author of The 2% Rule To Get Debt Free Fast book that has helped thousands of families overcome mountains of debt!

 In 1997, Alan and Elizabeth left the rat race and took over the family ranch which included living off-grid and 6 miles off the pavement at the foot of Greenjacket Hill near Vernon, Utah.
 Determined to restore the ranch, the family remodeled the house, rebuilt fences, plowed, planted, irrigated, bred, and calved-out cattle.
 They improved range for wildlife, especially the western Sage Grouse and were once named Ranchers of the Year by the Society for Range Management.
-After several years of improving beef quality genetics and selling weaned natural calves to Midwest buyers, we decided to fatten calves on our own pastures and sell locally.
-We added Wagyu bulls 4 years ago to increase quality and provide an excellent culinary experience.
-Alan and Elizabeth care for our cattle and handle them humanely.
-Elizabeth knows each of their 150 mother cows personally.
-The herd spends their whole lives within 3 miles of our ranch house.
+Read more Here.

 Lau Family Farm

-Six the Lau family converted their 5th generation farm to raising 100% grass-fed and grass-finished beef and lamb.
+The Lau family converted their 5th generation farm to raising 100% grass-fed and grass-finished beef and lamb.
 John's family had been raising sheep and cattle, along with small grains and hay, on the same land since the 1870's.
 They were the first generation facing the challenge of not being able to make a living from just farming if they stayed with conventional methods and conventional marketing.
-Lau Family Farm decided to concentrate their efforts on producing completely forage fed animals that we would sell directly to customers in the region.
-They hoped the direct sales of a specialty product would allow their relatively small herd of cattle and small flock of sheep to support their little family.
-And it did!
-For 16 years the Lau family farm has focused on creating the best beef and lamb they know how to make for theirf customers.
-They are committed to being faithful stewards of their land and animals.
-We believe that the high elevation land is best suited to the growing of pasture and hay.

 Jared's land has been in his family for a 100 years.
 Recently, he has taken stewardship over the fields and is working to build them up using regenerative practices.
 Farmer Jared is notably skilled for growing the most beautiful, tender, and sweet cantaloupe that many have come to love in the valley.
 Additionally, he grows watermelons, honey dew, bell peppers, and hopes to continue to build up his crop diversities to provide for the co-op.